plumed/plumed2/developer-doc/usingDoxygen.md

 for the distances components this documentation takes the following form:

 \verbatim
-keys.addOutputComponent("x","COMPONENTS","the x-component of the vector connecting the two atoms");
+keys.addOutputComponent("x","COMPONENTS",scalarOrVector,"the x-components of the vectors connecting the two atoms");
-keys.addOutputComponent("y","COMPONENTS","the y-component of the vector connecting the two atoms");
+keys.addOutputComponent("y","COMPONENTS",scalarOrVector,"the y-components of the vectors connecting the two atoms");
-keys.addOutputComponent("z","COMPONENTS","the z-component of the vector connecting the two atoms");
+keys.addOutputComponent("z","COMPONENTS",scalarOrVector,"the z-components of the vectors connecting the two atoms");
 \endverbatim

 As you can see this new feature works in a similar manner to the feature by which the keywords are registered.
 Both